DILCISBoard/E-ARK-CSIP/specification/implementation/considerations/index.md

 - The DILCIS Board is responsible for establishing reasonable guidelines and quality requirements for new Content Information Type Specifications, and publishing these on the Board website;
 - The Board has the responsibility and mandate to manage a registry of available Content Information Type Specifications which meet the guidelines and quality requirements;
 - The Board does NOT take ownership of or have responsibility for maintaining and sustaining any Content Information Type Specifications;
-- There shall be no limitations to who is allowed to propose additional Content Information Type specifications; and
+- There shall be no limitations to who is allowed to propose additional Content Information Type Specifications; and
 - To ensure the quality of available specifications, the Board validates each proposed specification against the guidelines and quality requirements mentioned above.
 The validation shall be carried out free of charge and within a reasonable time-frame.

 ## 6.2.
 Handling large packages